-Forest Club is an opportunity to explore and engage with nature in a new and creative way.
+This is an opportunity to explore and engage with nature in a new and creative way.

 We explore many aspects of woodlands crafts, working at a gentle and respectful pace.

 As we immerse ourselves in nature and ancient crafts, we honour and improve our health and wellbeing.
-This is a core aspect of all our work, balancing our lives with nature.

 All materials and tools are provided.

-Please bring a packed lunch and flask.
+Please bring a packed lunch and a flask.

-Toilet facilities are available on site.
+Composting toilet facilities are available on site.

 This craft course provider has been awarded Platinum status for receiving 50 or more 5 star ratings from previous students.

 The Students' Choice award ensures that course providers get recognised for their efforts in the teaching and practice of UK craft.